Lonsdale201/fluent-extend-triggers-and-actions/README.md

 > Minimum WordPress version: 6.0

 > [!Note]
-> The plugin supports at the moment JetFormBuilder for the Triggers
+> The plugin supports at the moment Jetformbuilder, Jetreviews, Amelia, Woocommerce for the Triggers

 ## How to download?